-This page is not a substitute for legal advice and doesn’t cover every aspect of employment law.
+This page isn’t a substitute for legal advice and doesn’t cover every aspect of employment law.
 For legal advice, contact an employment lawyer or human resources (HR) specialist.
+For up-to-date guidance and support with employment law, please visit our trusted supplier WorkNest.

-Every employee has the right not to be discriminated against or to suffer a detriment (be treated unfairly) on grounds of the nine protected characteristics under the Equality Act 2010.
+Every employee has the right not to be discriminated against or to suffer a detriment (be treated unfairly) because of any of the nine protected characteristics under the Equality Act 2010.

 These are:

-Under the Equality Act 2010, employers have certain legal obligations towards an employee with a disability.
+Under the Equality Act 2010, employers have certain legal obligations towards employees with disabilities.

 If your employee is disabled, you have a duty to make ‘reasonable adjustments’ to help them do their job.